David McLay Kidd begins scouting the Hayward Hills to create the layout for TPC Stonebrae.

-TPC Stonebrae opens under it's original name, TPC San Francisco Bay at Stonebrae in October 2007.
-When the PGA Tour partnered with San Francisco to create TPC Harding Park, our name was shortened to TPC Stonebrae.
+Stonebrae Country Club opens for business and later partners with the PGA TOUR and becomes TPC San Francisco Bay at Stonebrae.
+When the PGA TOUR partnered with the city of San Francisco to create TPC Harding Park, the course name was shortened to TPC Stonebrae.

 TPC Stonebrae hosts the first ever Ellie Mae Classic of the Web.com Tour.
 The Tournament was won by Michael Sim with a final score of -18.

 Kevin Chappell wins the 2010 Ellie Mae Classic with a final score of -20.
 Kevin went on to win the 2017 Valero Texas Open on the PGA Tour and earn a spot on Team USA for the 2017 President's Cup.

 Daniel Chopra wins the Ellie Mae Classic by one stroke and a final score of -12.

 NFL Hall of Fame Wide Receiver Jerry Rice participates in the Ellie Mae Classic in 2011 and 2012 on a sponsors exemption.

 Alex Aragon wins the Ellie Mae Classic by one stroke with a final score of 12 under.

 TPC Stonebrae builds a brand new Clubhouse to open in 2014.
 The Web.com Tour takes a one year hiatus from the Ellie Mae Classic due to construction.

 TPC Stonebrae opens a brand new Clubhouse complete with a fitness facility, pool, restaurant, tennis courts and more.
 Golf INC Magazine later named our Clubhouse the "2nd Best New Clubhouse in the World."